How we moved to Italy

 Once you are residents be sure to change your Italian account to one as a resident.
 They really sock it to stranieri on fees.

 I also highly recommend you keep a US bank account, and that they are used to international transactions.
-We use USAA if your are eligible.
+We use USAA.
+If you’re are eligible I recommend them.
 They are super.

 FBAR and FATCA